PRETTY IS HOW SOME WOMEN ARE BORN…

 BUT TRUE BEAUTY REFLECTS ONE’S INNER AS WELL AS OUTER BEAUTY

-Real beauty is more related to the beauty of one’s response to life, rather than some pre-conceived image.
+Real beauty is more related to the beauty of one’s response to life, rather than a pre-conceived image.
 It is the kind smile in response to someone’s imperfect attempt at an appropriate remark, or the look of loving patience when others would have crumbled their expression to impatience and anger.
 The beautiful face is the one that is not perturbed by the host of tiny frustrations that arrange themselves in the day, but rather is governed by a deeper joy.

 JOY IS BEAUTIFUL